 Ratnapura Expressway Latest News

 The current status of the Ratnapura Highway is that the Feasibility Study and Environmental Impact Assessment is almost complete.
 Resettlement action plan has been prepared, although it is yet to begin.
-Procurement Civil Work is almost at the half-way stage, and land acquisition is at around 20%.
+Procurement Civil Work is almost at the half-way stage, and land acquisition of Phase 1 is in progress.
 Preliminary work on Section 1 – Kahatuduwa Interchange to Ingiriya – has begun.
+In July 2020, the Government handed the project to local contractors.